Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 Some countries can issue electronic phytosanitary certificate in Traces.
 More information about electronic phytosanitary certificate in Traces can be found on the page about e-service.

-As of January 1, 2025, the notification of the import must be submitted at the latest at 10 a.m. one business day before the consignment is available for import check.
+When you import goods that are to be checked at a border control post, you must notify the import to us.
+A notification of the import must be submitted at the latest at 10 a.m. one business day before the consignment is available for import check.
 This applies to all border control posts except Arlanda.
 A list of our border control posts can be found below.
 When importing via Stockholm Arlanda Airport, the notification must be submitted at the latest at 1 p.m. one business day before the consignment is available for import check.
 If the consignment consists of wood and arrives at one of our border control posts which is only approved for wood, you must notify us at the latest 10 a.m. five business days before the consignment is available for import check.

 Fruit and vegetables